mothattack/vivado-library/README.md

 ---------
 I have updated component lists to include the Arty S7-50 FPGU

-Note: I have not tested all pmods to make sure they work as I do now have access to most of them.
+Note: I have not tested all pmods to make sure they work as I do not have access to most of them.